lokal-profil/pywikibot-sdc/README.md

 expected data type is loaded from the underlying Wikibase installation itself.

-This tool does not do any data validation so if you pass it rubbish which sort of looks right you'll hopefully get complaints from pywikibot or the MediaWiki API.
+This tool does not do any data validation so if you pass it rubbish which sort of looks right you'll hopefully get complaints from Pywikibot or the MediaWiki API.

 #### Simple string values